 “What about Ronnie’s grits?” asked Mama, with one eyebrow distinctly raised above the frame of her reading glasses.

 “Those are the best grits I think I’ve ever had,” said Daddy.
 “Everyone was raving about them.
 I just couldn’t get enough.”

 There was a palpable shift in the air.
 It was tangible.
-Something dark and forboding had just entered that care, and it would forever shape the destiny of our family.
+Something dark and foreboding had just entered that car, and it would forever shape the destiny of our family.

 “Ooooh,” said Mama.
 “So my grits aren’t good enough?”

 “No,” exclaimed Daddy.
 “Your grits are great.”
 That was when he should have just stopped.
 But, no. He continued.

 I admit it.
 I snuck into the fellowship hall that Sunday when all the women were allowed to enter the forbidden fortress in order to do the cleaning.
 I stayed out of sight, trying to inconspicuously grab a buttermilk biscuit or maybe some scrambled eggs that were stuck to the frying pan.
 That was when I wandered over to the slow cooker and glanced inside.
 It had been wiped clean, with just a little bit of grits left in the bottom.
 With my finger, I scraped the bottom, got a helping of grits, and put it in my mouth.

 Daddy was telling the truth.
 Ronnie’s grits were indeed the best in all the land.
 The White Witch could keep her Turkish Delight, as long as I could get my hands on Ronnie’s grits.

 But you don’t tell Mama that anyone beats her in the kitchen.
 The kitchen was Mama’s domain.
 She took pride in it.

 “Fine!” said Mama.
 “Then you can just eat Ronnie’s grits from now on!”